aursh24/aursh24/README.md

 <h2>💫 About Me:</h2>

-- 🌱 I’m currently learning **Python, MySQL, C, HTML, Dart, Flutter, Figma**
+- 🌱 I’m currently into **Python, MySQL, C, HTML, Dart, Flutter, Figma**

 - 😁 I’m looking to help with anything I can <3